cvmfs-contrib/cvmfs-tutorial-2021/docs/01_introduction.md

 #### 1.2.2 Stratum 0 + repository

-A CernVM-FS ***repository*** is an instance of a CVMFS filesystem.
+A CernVM-FS ***repository*** is an instance of a CernVM-FS filesystem.
 A repository is hosted on one
 ***Stratum 0*** server, which is the single authoritative source of content for the repository.
 Multiple repositories can be hosted on the same Stratum 0 server.

 The data in a repository is stored using a [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) (CAS) scheme.
-All files written to a CernVM-FS repository must be converted into data chunks in the CAS store during the process of *publishing*, which involves creating catalogs which represent directory structure and metadata, and splitting files into chunks, compressing them, and calculating content hashes, etc.
+All files written to a CernVM-FS repository must be converted into data chunks in the CAS store during the process of *publishing*, which involves creating catalogs which represent directory structure and metadata, and splitting files into chunks, compressing them, calculating content hashes, etc.
-Publishing is done on a dedicated release manager machine or *publisher* system which interfaces with the stratum 0.
+Publishing is done on a dedicated release manager machine or *publisher* system which interfaces with the Stratum 0 server.

-Read-write access to a CernVM-FS repository is only available on a stratum 0 system or publisher system (the publisher and stratum 0 could be the same system).
+Read-write access to a CernVM-FS repository is only available on a Stratum 0 server or publisher (the publisher and Stratum 0 can be the same system).
 Write access is provided via a *union filesystem*, which overlays a writable scratch area and the read-only mount of the CernVM-FS repository.
 Publishing is an atomic operation: adding or changing files in a repository is done in a *transaction* that records and collectively commits a set of file system changes, preventing partial or incomplete updates of the repository and ensuring that changes are either applied completely, or not at all.

 In the [first hands-on part of this tutorial](02_stratum0_client.md)